 On a flat surface, a straight line is the shortest distance between two points.
-The general term is geodesic since on a curved surface like the earth, the shortest distance between two poles is a curved longitude.
-In general, the line that a moving object takes is the shortest path between two points.
-Objects were said to move in a straight line by an inertial direction until it was found that gravity curved their path.
-Einstein concluded that gravity somehow “curves” space to change the geodesic.
-While Newton saw the earth as attracting an apple, Einstein saw it as bending space-time so the apple naturally “falls” to earth.
-Objects still make their own direction but Einstein let gravity alter space to change that directional movement.
+The general term is geodesic, as on a curved surface like the earth, the shortest distance between the poles is a curved longitude.
+The shortest path between two points in all cases is a geodesic.
+Objects were said to move in straight lines by a property of their inherent mass called inertia.
+Newton showed that matter curved this path by the “force of gravity” then Einstein deduced that this “force” actually works by “curving” space to change the geodesic.
+Newton saw the earth as exerting a force to attract an apple but Einstein saw it bending space-time so the apple naturally “falls” to earth.
+He attributed object movement to matter’s ability to alter space and time.

 “A point in spacetime is … represented by the set of light rays that passes through it.”
 (S. Hawking & Penrose, 1996) p110

 In network terms, a point in space is represented by the transfers available to a node, so the question of direction becomes “How does a node pass on a photon?”
 If a point in space is a quantum network node, all the ways it can receive a photon package from a neighbor and pass it on represent what it “does”.
 The photon doesn’t “decide” by itself where to go in empty space but is just passed on in a certain way by the network.

 Every photon has a polarization plane at right angles to its transverse oscillation, so its transfer direction must be in the same plane.
 Let us call the set of neighbor transfers for any given plane a planar circle.
 Planar circles simplify the situation to an in-node/out-node transfer as shown in Figure 2.8, just as planar anyons simplify the quantum Hall effect (Collins, 2006).